The Crag Rat Run – in pictures

 A brief glance over the wall to your right will reveal the Lido, Weir and Mill Cafe nestling down in the valley…

 As we reach the end of Abbey Road we pass the gateway to St.Robert’s Cave.
-It’s the 800th Anniversary of his death this year.
+He doesn’t live there any more as a result of his death 801 years ago.

 A short descent leads us to the junction with the Wetherby Road, where we head right over the River Nidd on the Grimbald Bridge.